Arunava6171/Arunava6171/README.md

 ### 💻 Aspriring Software Engineer

-I am focused on building **scalable and efficient software systems** from the ground up.
+I have an interest in **scalable and efficient software systems** from the beginning part.
 I like complex problems with clean, well-structured code and I'm always eager to collaborate and learn in a growth-oriented environment.

 ---

-## 📈 My Story & Key Project
+## 📈 My Key Project

-During my college days I developped a **Spam Mail Prediction System**.
+During my college days I developed a **Spam Mail Prediction System**.

 * **The Solution:** Leveraging **Python, Machine Learning, and the TF-IDF vectorization technique**, I engineered a model designed for real-world application.
 * **The Result:** The system achieved an impressive **95% prediction accuracy**, sharpening my ability to deliver high-performance, tangible solutions.